-Buffalo Chicken Pinwheels have a nice tang and a bit of heat to them, and are perfect for your next party, or Game Day!
+Buffalo Chicken Pinwheels are delicious, and have a nice tangy flavor and a bit of heat to them.
+These tortilla pinwheels are perfect for your next party, or Game Day!
 Tortilla pinwheel recipes are easy to make and people love to eat them.
 There are dozens of variations you can make for any occasion.

 Buffalo Chicken Pinwheels

 Football fans are gearing up for the Big Game!
 I was inspired to share with you a favorite Game Day appetizer.
 You don’t have to be a football fan to love these Buffalo Chicken Pinwheels!
 That unmistakeable hot wing sauce flavor, paired with blue cheese and a bit of celery.
 All in one tasty bite!

 These are great because you can feed a crowd.
 I can get 6 rolls out of this recipe, and I cut each roll in about 6 or 8 pieces.
 If you are having a really big group over, just double the batch!

 Buffalo Chicken Pinwheels are better if made ahead by a couple of hours, as they are easier to slice when chilled.
 Plus the flavors have a chance to blend.
 You can use a cooled rotisserie chicken, or just boil some chicken breasts for 20-30 minutes, then shred & cool it.